akos-sebestyen/votepocalypse-now/README.md

     * ✔ refactor to BaseStatefulEntity
     * ✔ build pub/sub to state change events for BaseStatefulEntity

+* 0.5.0
+    * distinguish between question asker and rest of players on the client
+    * question asker should be able to set the question

+* 0.6.0
+    * once question has been set, allow other players to vote on topics
+    * once vote is complete, determine winning option (and players who voted)

 ## Setup
 ### fe
     $ yarn